 In an effort to be more environmentally conscious many industries and companies are finding new ways to save money while being more sustainable.
 Much of this sustainability is not necessarily a drop in production, but recycling and reusing previously made products.
 One industry that has produced an effort in this commitment is plastic barrel manufacturers.
 Some plastic barrel companies are producing new barrels from recycling or selling used food grade or other plastic barrels for sustainable practices and other uses.

-Over the last 40 years, plastic barrels have dropped in average weight and are still able to maintain the same amount of product with less material.
+Over the last 40 years, plastic barrels have dropped in average weight and can still maintain the same amount of product with less material.
 These improved designs also continue to drive down the cost of making plastic barrels while still increasing their structural integrity.
-Moreover, with oil prices on the rise using less material to create plastic drums means less oil consumption in their creation.
+Moreover, with oil prices on the rise, using less material to create plastic drums means less oil consumption in their creation.

-By continually recycling and reusing plastics barrels there will be continual cost savings for both the company and consumer.
-While cost economy is a great benefit, helping to be more environmentally friendly and sustainable is an equally important asset that does not go unnoticed.
-The plastic drum industry is committing itself to make the environment a cleaner more sustainable place one drum at a time.
+By continually recycling and reusing plastic barrels are continual cost savings for both the company and consumer.
+While the cost economy is a great benefit, helping to be more environmentally friendly and sustainable is an equally important asset that does not go unnoticed.
+The plastic drum industry is committing itself to making the environment a cleaner more sustainable place one drum at a time.